 - Jill Casid (Visual Culture/Art History)

 - Eric Hoyt (Media and Cultural Studies/Communication Arts)

-- Adam Kern (Visual Culture/East Asian Languages & Literature)
+- Adam Kern (Visual Culture/East Asian Languages and Literature)

 - Michael Jay McClure (Art History)

 A list of affiliate faculty may be found here.